stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 Now the fun begins.
 Let's use BASIC commands to draw shapes in high-res mode.
 Type `GRAPHIC2,1:DRAW1,0,0` and hit `⏎`.
 Look very closely at the top left corner of the screen.
 You just drew your first pixel (dot) on the Plus/4.
 Every line begins at the beginning.

 Let's try another one.
 Type `DRAW1,1,1 TO 100,100` and hit `⏎`.
 A line is drawn that connects to our dot (at coordinates X=0 and Y=0) beginning at X=1 and Y=1 to the end of the line at X=100 and Y=100.
-In theory (math that is) this should be a 45° line; however, because of the 8x8 character matrix, it's distorted.
+In theory (math that is) this should be a 45° line; however, because of the 8 x 8 character matrix, it's distorted.

 > **REMEMBER** Unlike an axis in algebra or geometry, coordinates 0,0 is the upper left-hand corner, not the lower-left hand corner and positive values down and to the right.